GitMuhammadAli/Patient-Management/README.md

 # Patient-Management System

-This repository contains code for a Hospital Management System, which allows users to manage patients, including adding, viewing, editing, and deleting patient records.
+This repository contains code for a Patient Management System, which allows users to manage patients, including adding, viewing, editing, and deleting patient records.
 The system also provides search functionality based on patient CNIC (Computerized National Identity Card) numbers.

 ## Features
 - Dashboard: Provides an overview of patient records.